colbyjax/fourmeal/README.md

 * "mealitem"[] -  similar to an ingredient, but more informal, you mark units as whatever you want such as "box","pack", "jar", "oz"
   * attributes: "name", "quantity", "tags", "units"
+* Two places where dynamo is configured:
+  - FourMealService - Ensure `Regions.US_EAST_2` is set to correct region
+  - domain/Meal - This is where the table itself is mapped - Ensure table name correct **CASE_SENSITIVE**